-Here is a list of anti-inflammatory foods that help to reduce cellular inflammation in your body and help to reverse Type 2 diabetes:
+Here is a list of anti-inflammatory foods that help to reduce cellular inflammation (and oxidation) in your body. these foods can help to prevent diabetic complications and even reverse Type 2 diabetes:

 - Vegetables: Cruciferous vegetables (i.e. broccoli, cauliflower), dark green vegetables, kale, chili pepper, red cabbage, peppers, parsley, artichoke, Brussels sprouts, green beans, spinach, red beets, onion, sweet potatoes.